ArjunAshok17/MIEWeRR/README.md

 # Multi-Regression-Analysis #

 ### Quick Look ###
 This algorithm takes multiple regressive looks at the same set of data [with respect to different timeframes] to generate the most accurate linear outlook for a given time period.
+In other words, a regressive analog to LSTM (long-short-term-memory) models.

 The algorithm will be implemented first in Python and later in C++, though the C++ version may not contain files for data manipulation.